carbon-language/carbon-lang/docs/project/goals.md

 we list here, we feel it is important to state it, explain all of what we mean by it, and fit it into our prioritization scheme.

-The inherent complexity of software burdens developers, especially at scale and over time.
+Software has inherent complexity that burdens developers, especially at scale and over time.
 Carbon will strive to minimize that burden for reading, understanding, and writing code.
 The behavior of code should be easily understood, especially by those unfamiliar with the software system.
 Consider developers attempting to diagnose a serious outage under time pressure—every